 It will come as no surprise that divorce is directly linked to stress.
-Stress can have a huge impact on your work and the productivity.
-The upheaval of leaving a relationship, when combined with the legal concerns and financial separation can all add up and take their toll on divorcees.
-Furthermore, between 2015 and 2016 it was recorded that around 11.7 million working days were lost to stress.
+Stress can have a huge impact on your work and productivity.
+The upheaval of leaving a relationship, legal meetings and financial changes can all add up and take their toll on divorcees.
+In fact, between 2015 and 2016 it was recorded that around 11.7 million working days were lost to stress.

 - Denial – Many will find it initially hard to reconcile the fact that they are no longer with a partner who was so prominent in their lives.

-- Shock – Upon realizing that the divorce is not going to go away, many can throw between stages of depression and anger.
+- Shock – Upon realizing that the divorce is not going to go away, many can move between stages of depression and anger.

 - Roller-coaster – During the roller-coaster phase divorcees can find themselves sinking further into depression as the reality of the situation sets in.